saswatakumardash/Bilingual-Tamil-and-English-OCR-Text-Including-Handwritten-Text-from-Trackpad-Enabled-to-Speech/README.md

 ## Dataset

-The CRNN model was trained using a Tamil handwritten dataset from Kaggle.
+The CRNN model was trained using a Tamil handwritten dataset from Kaggle and English Dataset([English Dataset Link](https://drive.google.com/drive/folders/1lhT6S6Y54nqG047N_MXlOacB50pb41Be?usp=drive_link).
 You can access the dataset from the following link:

 - [Kaggle Tamil Handwritten Character Dataset](https://www.kaggle.com/datasets/gauravduttakiit/tamil-handwritten-character-recognition?select=train)